Key points in this article:

 Try to send out the order as soon as possible after the purchase.
 However, don’t sacrifice the quality of the packaging.
 The items should still be neatly and safely packed inside the box.

 Timeliness is a major factor in the purchasing journey.
 Your customers should have a reliable way of contacting you, whether it’s through email, social media, or a chat box.
-Check your channels of communication as often as possible to prevent having customers wait a long time to get a response.
+Check your channels of communication as often as possible to prevent having customers wait too long to get a response.

 Automated help chatbots are a terrific resource.
 Visitors can get immediate assistance at all hours, which is definitely a benefit when they’re stressed and seeking answers.